infokadze/infokadze/README.md

 ### Hi there 👋

-At the moment, I have one published app on AppStore (https://apps.apple.com/ua/app/captain-cooks-treasure-map/id1608378688?l=ru) for the third-party client.
+My name is Igor and at the moment, I have one published app on AppStore (https://apps.apple.com/ua/app/captain-cooks-treasure-map/id1608378688?l=ru) for the third-party client.

 In total, my finished apps include: